 John attended Harvard University and is a Fellow of the Society of Actuaries.
 For 30 years he was an executive of a large multinational financial services firm on Wall Street, serving as management consultant and then President/CEO.
 He retired from business in 1997.
 He has been on several boards of non-profit organizations in Westchester and New York City, as well as being a volunteer at the Wildlife Conservation Society at the Bronx Zoo.

 John is an avid yacht racer and squash player.
-He and his wife and three senior kitties live in Larchmont.
+He and his wife and two senior kitties live in Larchmont.

 Diane Wade, Vice President

 Judith Elkin, Treasurer

 Judith has been on the board of the Humane Society since 2012.
 She was a partner at a large multi-national law firm for 35 years where she specialized in international insolvency law.
 She retired from “big law” in 2016, and currently focuses on commercial mediation and restructuring consulting.
 She assists the Board with its legal issues, as well as with general matters.
 Judy has always loved animals and joined the Board to help make the lives of all animals as good as the lives of the numerous spoiled furry creatures who share her home.
 Over the years, her menagerie has consisted of guinea pigs, gerbils, rabbits, cats and dogs.
 She lives in New Rochelle with her husband Ralph, black lab Dallas and yellow lab Cali.
 She and her husband love to travel, and take numerous road trips with Dallas and Cali across the U.S and Canada.
 They often collect art made by local artisans when they travel.